OhLasFar/CS2-Ping-Optimizer/README.md

 ## Additional Windows Registry Network Settings

-### MaxUserPort

-1. Open the Windows Registry Editor by pressing `Win + R`, typing `regedit`, and pressing Enter.
-2. Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters` .
-3. In the right pane (within the Parameters folder), right-click on an empty area, select New, and then choose DWORD (32-bit) Value.
-4. Name the new DWORD value as "MaxUserPort" .
-5. Double-click on the "MaxUserPort" value to modify it, and set the value data to `65534` or a higher number as needed.
-6. Click "OK" to save the value.

 ### TcpWindowSize

 1. Open the Windows Registry Editor by pressing `Win + R`, typing `regedit`, and pressing Enter.